kuhn-ruess/cmdbsyncer-docs/docs/cmdb/index.md

 When you save a host/object, missing configured fields are added automatically to `cmdb_fields`.

+## Saved Searches (filter presets)

+The Hosts list shows a **Saved Searches** bar above the table.
+Apply your filters / search / sort, click **Save current filter** and pick a name — the URL fragment is captured as a named preset that re-opens the same view with one click.
+Presets are private to the operator that created them; ticking **Share with other operators** broadcasts them without giving away ownership (only the owner can delete a preset).

+Manage all your presets from **Settings → Saved Searches**.

 ## Data Quality dashboard

 The **Data Quality** menu item opens a single read-only page that